Prompt-Level Distillation: A Non-Parametric Alternative to Model Fine-Tuning for Efficient Reasoning: Results and Analysis

 \subsection{Overall Performance}

 Table~\ref{tab:dataset_results} details the performance of our Prompt-Level Distillation (PLD) framework against standard zero-shot and few-shot baselines.
-Across both StereoSet and Contract-NLI, PLD consistently yields the highest macro-F1, validating the efficacy of non-parametric reasoning transfer.
+Across StereoSet, Contract-NLI, and LogiQA, PLD consistently yields the better performance against baseline, validating the efficacy of non-parametric reasoning transfer.

-Our method showed strong performance gain on Gemma-3 4B, which is 25 times cheaper (Appendix \ref{sec:model_pricing}) and ~80 times faster (Appendix \ref{sec:model_latency}) than Gemini-3 Flash.
-On the StereoSet task, applying the fully refined PLD prompt drives macro-F1 to 0.9, a +0.33 point absolute improvement over zero-shot prompting and +0.15 points over the few-shot baseline.
-On the more logically demanding Contract-NLI dataset, Gemma-3 4B achieves an 0.83 macro-F1, decisively outperforming its zero-shot baseline of 0.67.
-Our method also helps the teacher model (Gemini 3 Flash) by explicitly distilling reasoning, providing macro-F1 score of 0.86 compared to zero-shot baselines(0.77).
+Our method showed strong performance gains on Gemma-3 4B, which is 25 times cheaper (Appendix \ref{sec:model_pricing}) and ~80 times faster (Appendix \ref{sec:model_latency}) than Gemini-3 Flash.
+On the StereoSet task, applying the fully refined PLD prompt drives macro-F1 to 0.90, a +0.33 point absolute improvement over zero-shot prompting.
+On the logically demanding Contract-NLI dataset, Gemma-3 4B achieves an 0.83 macro-F1, decisively outperforming its zero-shot baseline of 0.67.
+Furthermore, on LogiQA, PLD improves the accuracy of both Gemma-3 4B (from 0.67 to 0.70) and Gemini 2 Flash (from 0.64 to 0.67), demonstrating that the framework effectively boosts performance on benchmarks requiring multi-step logical deduction.
+Notably, Mistral Small 3.1 (24B) exhibited similar performance trends, confirming that PLD-distilled instructions transfer successfully across diverse model architectures.
+Our method also benefits the teacher model (Gemini 3 Flash) by explicitly distilling reasoning, providing a macro-F1 score of 0.86 on Contract-NLI compared to its 0.77 zero-shot baseline.